pingidentity/terraform-provider-pingdirectory/docs/resources/default_monitor_provider.md

 - `network_devices` (Set of String) Specifies which network interfaces to monitor for I/O activity.
 Should be the device name as displayed by netstat -i.
 - `out_of_space_error_percent_threshold` (Number) Specifies the out of space error threshold value as a percentage of total space.
 If the amount of usable disk space drops below this amount, then the Directory Server will shut itself down to avoid problems that may occur from complete exhaustion of usable space.
 - `out_of_space_error_size_threshold` (String) Specifies the out of space error threshold value as an absolute amount of space.
 If the amount of usable disk space drops below this amount, then the Directory Server will shut itself down to avoid problems that may occur from complete exhaustion of usable space.
+- `prolonged_outage_behavior` (String) The behavior that the server should exhibit after a prolonged period of time when the encryption settings database remains unreadable.
+- `prolonged_outage_duration` (String) The minimum length of time that an outage should persist before it is considered a prolonged outage.
+If an outage lasts at least as long as this duration, then the server will take the action indicated by the prolonged-outage-behavior property.
 - `system_utilization_monitor_log_directory` (String) Specifies a relative or absolute path to the directory on the local filesystem containing the log files used by the system utilization monitor.
 The path must exist, and it must be a writable directory by the server process.
 - `type` (String) The type of Monitor Provider resource.
-Options are ['general', 'memory-usage', 'stack-trace', 'disk-space-usage', 'system-info', 'custom', 'active-operations', 'ssl-context', 'client-connection', 'version', 'host-system', 'third-party']
+Options are ['memory-usage', 'stack-trace', 'encryption-settings-database-accessibility', 'custom', 'active-operations', 'ssl-context', 'version', 'host-system', 'general', 'disk-space-usage', 'system-info', 'client-connection', 'third-party']

 ### Read-Only